West Walsall E-ACT Academy

-West Walsall E-ACT Academy (WWEA, formerly Alumwell Business and Enterprise College) is an 11–18 mixed secondary school and sixth form with academy status in Walsall, West Midlands, England.
+E-ACT West Walsall Academy (WWA, formerly Alumwell Business and Enterprise College) is an 11–18 mixed secondary school and sixth form with academy status in Walsall, West Midlands, England.

 It was a community school that was established in 1971 and had Business and Enterprise College status since September 2003.
 It adopted its present name after becoming an academy in 2012.

 History

-Alumwell Business and Enterprise College
+Origins

+Alumwell Business and Enterprise College opened on land owned by the Earl of Bradford, in September 1971 as Wilfred Clark Comprehensive School, an 11-18 school formed by the amalgamation of four secondary modern schools.